 The thing about Brussels is that people would often say that it is ‘underwhelming’… but you know what?
 When I actually saw and experience this metropolis for myself, I experienced the exact opposite!
-(Things to Do in Brussels)
+(FREE Things to Do in Brussels)

 Brussels can be such an exciting cultural and artistic scene, especially when you know where to go.
 Plus, it’s really NOT all about the Manneken Pis — but such can already be a good start as a distinct way of showing someone the quirky side of this multicultural city.
 Then again, I believe that more than that, Brussels simply and truly holds a lot of historical beauty and importance.

-TRIVIA: By the way, most of the people here speak French which was weird for me because there were so many times that I almost felt like I was in France!
+TRIVIA: Most of the people here speak French which was weird for me because there were so many times that I almost felt like I was in France!
 Anyhow, they speak Flemish too (a local dialect of Dutch used by most Belgians) but people in Brussels prefer to speak in French.
 This makes the city officially bilingual and you will see that most road signs, street names, etc. are always in both French and Flemish.

-I’d love to indulge you with more interesting facts, but it’s better that you go to the link below if you want to learn more about Belgium and/or Brussels.
+I’d love to indulge you with more interesting trivia, but it’s better that you go read my article about the top 25 fun facts about Belgium!

 Going back on topic, whenever you are in Brussels for a trip, a getaway, or a vacation, please let me save you the trouble of figuring out your itinerary because I can list out the most important spots that you should go to — in fact, to better cater to those who are on a tight traveling budget, below are the top free things to do in Brussels!

-The beauty and architecture of this square is so amazing… I can still remember the wonderful feeling that I felt when I turned a corner in a narrow street and finding it unexpectedly in front of me!
+The beauty and architecture of this square are otherwordly… I can still remember the wonderful feeling that I felt when I turned a corner in a narrow street and found it unexpectedly in front of me!
 It was a really nice surprise — a picturesque memory that I will forever cherish.

 TIP: Other than visiting this place during the day, try to visit it at night too because the way they lit this place up can be a magical feast for your eyes!